pimarc/pms50-gns530/readme.md

 - U-turn bug: The airplane operates a 180° turn to come back to the last enroute waypoint if you activate an approach after the last enroute waypoint.
 I implemented a workaround in this MOD that consists of removing all enroute waypoints before activating the approach.

 # Change log
+## V 1.0.25 (dev not released)
+- Fixed the CTD map issue when more than 3 maps so the GNS430 map is back in dual configuration (Cessna 172)
+- Changed word "TRAFFIC" to "TCAS" in map page
+- Turning TCAS mode now automatically sets the range to 20nm if it was greater
 ## V 1.0.24
 - Changed add waypoint and load flight plan code
 - Load flight plan: the approach transition is now the best one instead of the first one